ITProject-Thu-12pm/CRM-BACKEND/README.md

 | Select contacts by several categories on contact page | User able to view contacts based on different criteria, facilitating quicker access and better organization | pass | 13 |
 | Get a list of contacts whose birthday is today | User can send personalized greetings or offers, enhancing customer relations | pass | 14 |

+**Non-Functional Testing:**
+1. **Website Responsiveness → User Friendly**

+   1.1.
+Front-end signup, login, forget password page’s responsiveness: When the width is less than 700px, centre the text and fill the background.

+   1.2.
+Dashboard page responsiveness: When the window size gets smaller, each card (content container) will be smaller as well.
+When the window size is not enough to show the original grid, each card will be placed in the column direction and fill the parent div.

+   1.3.
+Profile page responsiveness: Implemented edit and save.
+Date of Birth can be selected through the calendar or entered manually in the input box.

+   1.4.
+Responsiveness of the side bar: When the width is less than 600px, the SideBar text will disappear, leaving only the icon.

+   1.5.
+Responsiveness of ContactsTable in Contacts Page: If content in table exceeds window size, it's truncated with "…".
+Hovering reveals the full content below the ellipsis.

+   1.6.
+Todo page responsiveness: When the width is not enough to cover the list, this list will wrap automatically.
+When the window size is less than 700px, each row will contain only one list, and all lists will be centered.

+2. **Email verification → User Friendly & Security**

+   2.1. **User Friendly**

+   - After clicking the get code button, the user has to wait for 30 seconds to click the button again to prevent users from repeatedly clicking the button.

+   - Instead of answering complex security questions, users receive a straightforward code in their email.

+   - The new password must be entered twice to ensure both entries match.

+   2.2. **Security**

+   - Emailing a verification code creates a record for checking suspicious activity.

+   - Sending a code to a registered email address ensures only the legitimate owner can reset the password.

+   - The 6-digital code will expire in 10 minutes to ensure old codes can't be misused.

+3. **Hashed password → Security**

+   - The password will be hashed before being stored into the database ensuring no one can extract the password in plain text.

+4. **Using id as PK instead of email → Security**

+   - For user and contact, using id as the primary key instead of email can lower the possibility of being hacked.

+5. **User login required functionality → Authentication**

+   - Only logged-in users can change user profile information including the password.

+   - Only logged-in users can update the contacts which belong to the user.
+Contact’s belong_to_user field will be automatically filled according to the logged-in user’s id.

 ## Contributing